For the career of the future… you’ll need the degree of the future

 How to apply

-- On successful completion of this program the learner will be able to:
+On successful completion of this program, graduates will be able to:

-- Think critically about law, technology, their interaction and their social and commercial contexts.
+- Think critically about the law and technology in social and commercial settings and culturally diverse contexts